SlimeVR/SlimeVR-Docs-Site/configuring-project.md

 <dl id="defines_config"></dl>

-After choosing the settings above, you can either use the download button below, and replace your defines.h file.
-Or you can copy and paste from the text field below.
+After selecting the settings above, you can either:
+- Use the download button below and replace your defines.h file.
+- Copy and paste from the text field below into your IDE (such as VSCode).

 <a class="btn btn-purple" id="defines_download">Download defines.h</a>